UCSD-E4E/baboon-mmb/README.md

 | DEBUG            | true    | {true, false}          | A boolean parameter that, if true, enables saving intermediate results and additional debugging outputs.                                                                        |

 #### Optimize
-If you would prefer to iteratively run `baboom_mmb()` to determine the best hyperparameters, `optimize.m` can be configured and compiled.
+If you would prefer to iteratively run `baboon_mmb()` to determine the best hyperparameters, `optimize.m` can be configured and compiled.
 Note this operation is long and is intended to be ran on a cloud computer.

 ## Citations
 If you use this code in your research, please cite the following papers.